RaushanKumar25/javascript-practice/README.md

 # 3. reduce()

 :The reduce() method runs a function on each element of the array to reduce it to a single value (like a sum or total).

+In short:
+-map() → transforms data
+-filter() → filters data
+-reduce() → combines data into one value.